 LEAF offers enriching projects and a supportive community to share in the Scholar journey!
 Read great books, write interesting papers, research and give presentations, plus have amazing discussions with friends!
 We stretch and grow, each at our own pace.

-Scholar classes, or “projects” as we call them at LEAF, are designed for ages 12+.
-We offer projects for Practice, Apprentice and Self-directed scholars, with each phase building on the previous phase.
+Scholar classes, or “projects” as we call them at LEAF, are designed for ages 12-18.
 Students develop skills and abilities which are independent from and ultimately of higher importance than the content of the class.
 Youth that complete the projects are equipped with abilities and skills that will help them accomplish their personal missions.

 Learn time management

 Study things that may not interest them at first